A no-go theorem for irreversibility along single-branch collapse dynamics: Reversibility

 hence $\sum_{k=1}^{N-1} \mathcal{E}_{\Delta\tau_k}[\Delta H_{\epsilon_k}]=\sum_{k=1}^{N-1}\int\|\Delta H_{\epsilon_k}\|=O(\sum_k\epsilon_k)=O(\epsilon)$. \end{proof}

 Let us finally address briefly a natural question, that is: how large is, typically, the subset $S$ showing strong chain-transitivity?
 We provide a very simple result.

-\begin{theorem} If $T:\mathbb{P}(\mathcal{H})\to \mathbb{P}(\mathcal{H})$ has no periodic points, then the system $(\mathbb{P}(\mathcal{H}),T)$ has a strongly chain-transitive, closed, invariant set $S\subseteq \mathbb{P}(\mathcal{H})$ of uncountable cardinality. \end{theorem} \begin{proof} By Theorem \ref{th_rec_}, a sufficient condition for having an infinite chain-transitive subsystem is that $T:\mathbb{P}(\mathcal{H})\to \mathbb{P}(\mathcal{H})$ has no periodic orbits, as no finite set of states can be chain-transitive unless there are periodic cycles.
-Observe now that an infinite strong chain-transitive subset $S$ is necessarily uncountable.
+\begin{theorem} If $T:\mathbb{P}(\mathcal{H})\to \mathbb{P}(\mathcal{H})$ has no periodic points, then the system $(\mathbb{P}(\mathcal{H}),T)$ has a strongly chain-transitive, closed, invariant set $S\subseteq \mathbb{P}(\mathcal{H})$ of uncountable cardinality. \end{theorem} \begin{proof} By Theorem \ref{th_rec_}, a sufficient condition for having an infinite chain-transitive subsystem is that $T:\mathbb{P}(\mathcal{H})\to \mathbb{P}(\mathcal{H})$ has no periodic orbits, as no finite set of states can be chain-transitive unless there exist periodic cycles.
+Observe now that an infinite, strong chain-transitive subset $S$ is necessarily uncountable.
 Indeed, assume by contradiction that $S$ is countable.
 Since $S$ is closed, it is a compact metric space.
 Any countable compact metric space contains an isolated point $[v]\in S$.
 By invariance, $T([v])\in S$, and since $[v]$ is isolated, chain-transitivity implies that $[v]$ is periodic, contradicting the absence of periodic orbits.
 Hence $|S|>\aleph_0$. \end{proof} This purely topological argument is, of course, far from optimal.
 The existence of periodic orbits does not prevent at all the existence of an infinite chain-transitive subset, and the rough estimate by cardinality can be improved.
-The question of how large is the largest chain-transitive subsystem is explored in the forthcoming work \cite{FLS_}.
+The question of how large is, generically, the largest chain-transitive subsystem is explored in a forthcoming work (Farotti, M., Lucamarini, C., Steele, T.: \textit{Chain-transitive subsets for irregular compact systems} [in preparation]).